artandmath/DagNabbit/README.md

 ## Usage
 - the render node(s) on the farm that use DagNabbit will need to launch the GUI and will consume a nuke license.
-- copy the DagNabbit workspace onto DagNabbit capabale render node(s).
+- install the DagNabbit workspace onto DagNabbit capabale render node(s).
 - implement a farm task that modifies onScriptLoad and runs DagNabbit.
 - probably want to do this on a DagNabbit specific copy of the script.